 - Final expense cover

 Term life insurance covers the policyholder for a fixed period of time, often around 10 years.
 Some term life policies include a critical illness element, which pays out if the policyholder is diagnosed with certain conditions during the term.
 Term ife insurance is available for businesses, too.
 Employers often take out Group Term Life Insurance on their key employees or those in high-risk positions.
-Many people find this life insurance to be worth it because of its fixed tenure.

 Permanent life insurance covers the policyholder from the date the coverage starts until death as long as the policyholder continues to pay the premium.
 In most cases, term life insurance has lower premiums than whole life insurance.
 However, if you outlive the contract on a term life insurance policy, you lose the money that you have put into the policy.